JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 # To call the hook that defines weapon sounds
 At offset 03B5DE, replace 8DB8E8FEFFFF83FF190F870801000033D28A972CC34300FF2495FCC24300 with 8B56230FBF929500000050525551E83FC9160083C4105F5E5DC390909090.

+# To call the hook that defines weapon explosions sounds
+At offset 03B0B0, replace A1D4D06300 with E86BCE1600.

 # To call the hook that defines hyper sounds
 At offset 00326A, replace E821810300 with E8B14C1A00.